 Easy Sprout Sprouter

-Overwhelmingly our most popular sprouter, Easy Sprout is also our personal favorite.
-We have well over a dozen in our house.
+Overwhelmingly our most popular sprouter of all time - Easy Sprout is also a personal favorite of ours and thanks to its small footprint we can have more than a dozen growing sprouts in our not large kitchen.
 It offers great drainage and the best air-circulation of any sprouter.
+BPA-free and Kosher!

-Easy Sprout is the best all-around sprouter.
-Period.
-It is the mandatory choice for high humidity sproutpeople everywhere and great for travel sprouting!
+Easy Sprout is almost a mandatory choice for high humidity sproutpeople everywhere and great for travel sprouting!
 Very versatile - Easy Sprout can sprout virtually any seed, anywhere!

 Easy Sprout is part of many of our Kits.